Is CRM Part of Your Firm’s Strategy?

 Key Considerations

 CRM is a major undertaking that requires true commitment to ensure success.
 It is not a turnkey solution that you install and you magically recognize all the benefits listed above.
+There is a lot of behavioral change involved and change management is a critical component to whether it lives up to its potential.
 Here are some of the most important considerations you should keep in mind as you set out on the path to tackling CRM: